 Jump to the Answers!

 - What is your definition of Product Management?

-- As a Vice President at Hinge, what are the typical challenges you face on a daily basis?
+- As Chief Product Officer at Hinge, what are the typical challenges you face on a daily basis?

 - How do you go out there and find a way that works?

 - How were you able to provide the end user with a much more relevant and valuable experience compared to your competitors, especially since they launched at the same time as your product?

 - Do you think having a consumer insights background make you a better Product Manager?

 - Are there any books, blogs, podcasts, or other resources you would recommend that had an impact on you coming up as a Product Manager?

 Tim MacGougan is a product leader with a demonstrated background in UX Strategy and Consumer Insights.
 Prior to his role as Chief Product Officer, he was Vice President of Product and a Product Manager at Hinge.

 Tim has a Bachelor’s Degree in Marketing from the University of Richmond.